LuxLavalier/LuxLavalier.github.io/code.md

    <img src="/assets/img/code/radius.jpg" class="img-thumbnail" style="width: 240px" />

 The `hypot` function calculates the radius of the current point, or the distance of the point `(x,y)` from the origin `(0,0)` (the upper-left corner).
-If we want the origin in the center of the display, we just change the second line to:
+If we want the origin in the center of the display, we change the second line to:

       h = hypot(x - .5, y - .5)